Craigspaz/Cantankerous/README.md

 Inside the resources directory in this repository there is a directory called "media".
 Copy that folder over your Ogre3d SDK's media directory.
 This will add models and textures this game uses.

 Then using CMake set the source files in this repository as your source directory and created a build directory somewhere and build to that directory.
 Once you configure and generate files based on your system you should be able to compile and run the game. **NOTE: This game uses WinSockets so it is only available at the moment on Windows**.

+You may either need to copy the compiled executable in the Ogre3D SDK/bin directory or set that directory as your working directory in your favorite IDE for the game to run properly.
+(You may need to do this if you are getting missing Ogre_____.dll errors when you try to run the game.